On the abstract elementary class of acts with embeddings: Preliminaries and basic results

 \begin{remark} Assume $\Kk$ is an AEC with joint embedding, amalgamation and no maximal models.
 It is easy to show that if $\Kk$ has a $\lambda$-limit model then $\Kk$ is stable in $\lambda$.
 Therefore, if $\Kk$ is superstable, then $\Kk$ is stable. \end{remark}

 \begin{remark} For the reader familiar with superstability in the context of first-order model theory, Definition \ref{def-sup} is equivalent to being stable on a tail of cardinals for AECs with amalgamation, joint embedding, no maximal models and tameness \cite[1.3]{grva}, \cite{vaseyt}.
-In particular, for first-order theories and $\Kk_{\aact}$ (see Remark \ref{lim=ss}).
+In particular, the equivalence holds for first-order theories and $\Kk_{\aact}$ (see Remark \ref{lim=ss}).

 \end{remark}